Afghans in India

 Afghan Indians are Indian citizens and non-citizen residents born in, or with ancestors from, Afghanistan.
 As of early 2021, there are at least 15,806 Afghans temporarily residing in India under a special protection and care of the United Nations High Commissioner for Refugees (UNHCR).
 Apart from citizens and expatriates, there are a number of communities in India who trace their ancestry back to Pashtun forefathers of Pashtunistan.

 History

 The earliest record of Afghans in India is during the late 13th century when they began migrating during the Khalji dynasty who formed an empire in Northern India.
 It was founded by Jalal ud din Firuz Khalji and became the second Muslim dynasty to rule the Delhi sultanate of India.
 The Lodi dynasty ruled Northern India until the invasion of Babur in 1526, at which point the Mughal Empire was created.
 During this period Afghans from Kabulistan began arriving to India for business and pleasure.
 The Sur Empire replaced the Mughal Empire from 1540 to 1557.
 Other Pashtuns began invading India until the Sikh Empire came to power.
 This formed a barrier between Afghanistan (Durrani Empire) and British India.
 Afghans were required visas to enter India after this period.

+The distinguished military general and eminent Sufi saint, Malik Ibrahim Bayu of Ghazni, came to Delhi in the early 14th century to serve under the tutelage of Sultan Muhammad bin Tughlaq, becoming commander-in-chief in 1324 AD.
+As a general, he was sent by The Sultan to punish the Raja Bithal, the Governor (Subedar) of Bihar, due to several complaints he had received against the governor, and furthermore, because of his tyranny and rebellious nature towards The Sultan of Delhi.
+After a fierce battle, the Raja was killed and his army was defeated.
+The conquest of Bihar was a brilliant achievement, and on this occasion, the Sultan conferred upon Syed Ibrahim Malik the title of "Madarul Mulk" means Malik or Saif-o-Daulat (Administrator and King of Sword and Wealth).
+Following Syed Ibrahim Malik's remarkable conquest, he was appointed the Governor of the State of Bihar, after which he chose to settle with his family and relatives in Bihar Sharif.
+He served as the governor of Bihar and general for a few years, from 1351 to 1353 AD, and during his time as general in Bihar, led many expeditions such as Deora and Khatangi, along with others.
+When the fighting had finally stopped, Syed Ibrahim Malik established law and order in the region.
+After peace prevailed, one night, when Syed Ibrahim Malik Baya headed out of the fort, he was assassinated by a group of enemy soldiers, hidden in the darkness outside.
+Syed Ibrahim Malik died on Sunday, 13th Dul Hajj 753 AH/20 January 1353 AD.
+His body was brought to Bihar Sharif for burial, where he had lived nearly his entire life with his family, relatives, and kinsmen.